AsadMehmood18/-Speech-Recognition-and-Processing-System/README.md

-# Speech Recognition and Processing System 🎙🔊
+# Voice-Controlled Speech Recognition and Processing System 🎙🔊

 This project involves the implementation of a speech recognition and audio processing system using MATLAB.
 The system can record audio, apply various audio effects, transcribe speech using the wav2vec2 model, and even open applications using voice commands.